dyne/dnscrypt-proxy/man/dnscrypt-proxy.8.markdown

     This feature is enabled by default, with a payload size of 1252 bytes.
 Any value below 512 disables it.

+  * `-I`, `--ignore-timestamps`: ignore timestamps when validating certificates.
+    Never enable this option unless you know you really need it (routers without a clock battery).

   * `-V`, `--version`: show version number.

   * `-h`, `--help`: show usage.